XuanShawnLi/BuildingAndUnitTesting/README.txt

-This is to learn status, build, and unit testing
+This is to learn status, build, and unit testing.

+Feature 1: test1 branch